Vale of TearsGrief that Inspires Creativity

 There is nothing more inventive than suffering.

-Many of the writings, compositions and paintings that speak most deeply to our spirits, have emerged from the shadow of dark times.5 Just think of the impact that Joni Eriksson’s books and talks have had, following the victory she won over depression in the aftermath of the diving accident that left her a quadriplegic.
+Many of the writings, compositions and paintings that speak most deeply to our spirits, have emerged from the shadow of dark times.5 Just think of the impact that Joni Eriksson’s books and talks have had, following the inner struggles she won over depression in the aftermath of the diving accident that left her life permanently altered in a moment as a quadriplegic.

-Rather as countries with an abundance of water harness this natural resource to produce hydro-electricity, so we must find ways to use our strong grief emotions.
-Listen as the Abbess Hilda calls her community of nuns to move beyond any trace of self-absorption:
+Rather as countries with an abundance of water harness this natural resource to produce hydro-electricity, so must we be on the lookout to find ways to use our strong grief emotions.
+I loved how the Abbess Hilda called her community of nuns to move beyond any trace of self-absorption back in the seventh century:

 Trade with the gifts God has given you.